Exploring non-Euclidean photonics: Pseudosphere microlaser: Tractoid microlaser and experimental results

 The tractoid microlasers were then fabricated by DLW lithography using the Photonic Professional GT+ system with negative resist IP-G from the company Nanoscribe.
 The resist was doped by 0.5 wt$\%$ pyrromethene 597 laser dye (by the company Exciton) which is homogeneously distributed in the bulk host resist.
 A Scanning Electron Microscope (SEM) image of a tractoid microlaser is shown in Fig. \ref{fig:SEM_tractoid}(a).\\

 The tractoid microlasers were pumped individually and with uniform intensity by a beam perpendicular to the substrate from a frequency-doubled Nd:YAG laser (532 nm, 500 ps, 10 Hz).
 Their emission was analyzed by a spectrometer coupled to a CCD camera, providing an overall resolution of 0.03 nm.
 The experiments were carried out at room pressure and temperature.
 The microlaser light was mostly emitted parallel to the substrate plane.
 The photograph in Fig. \ref{fig:camera}(b) shows a tractoid microcavity under pumping.
-The laser emission mainly originates from the circular boundary at a near grazing angle and observed from all directions, which is consistent with the rotational symmetry of the microcavity.
-Similar observations were made in all experiments, thus indicating that the lasing modes are mainly WGMs as confirmed by the analysis of the laser emission spectra presented in the next section.
-A typical comblike laser spectrum is shown in Fig \ref{fig:tractoid_exp_result}(a).
-Moreover the tractoid microlaser emission is polarized with the electric field oriented parallel to the substrate, which corresponds to Transverse Electric polarization (TE) and will be discussed further in Sec. \ref{sec_6}.
+The laser emission mainly originates from the circular boundary at a near grazing angle and is observed from all directions, which is consistent with the rotational symmetry of the microcavity.
+These observations are reproducible from sample to sample, thusindicating that the lasing modes are mainly WGMs as confirmed by the analysis of the laser emission spectra presented in the next section.
+A typical comblike laser spectrum is shown in Fig \ref{fig:tractoid_exp_result}(a).\\ The threshold curve plotted in Fig. \ref{fig:camera}(c) evidences the laser effect.
+The laser threshold is about 0.12 MW.cm$^{-2}$, which is one order of magnitude lower than for microlasers of similar size and materials, evidencing the high quality factor of WGM.\\ Moreover the tractoid microlaser emission is polarized with the electric field oriented parallel to the substrate, which corresponds to Transverse Electric polarization (TE) and will be discussed further in Sec. \ref{sec_6}.